carlosonunez/k8s-harness/README.md

 * See [`.k8sharness.example`](https://github.com/carlosonunez/k8s-harness/blob/master/.k8sharness.example)
   for documentation on how to configure your `.k8sharness` file.
 * Run `k8s-harness --help` to learn how to configure `k8s-harness` to your liking.

+## Questions

+### Does this replace Docker Compose?

+Nope!
+Docker Compose is excellent for locally running your apps and testing that your app works in Docker.
+However, I've found Compose to be lacking for testing whether my app can run with Kubernete's extra features, like `Secret`s and `Ingress` objects.
+As well, for writing Ansible playbooks that provision "hard" Kuberntes infrastructure like installing CRDs, I've found having clean Kubernetes clusters that resemble what I'm provisioning in production to be fast (or at least faster than waiting for CI/CD to apply my manifests) and cost-effective (since I don't need to provision my own Kubernetes clusters externally).

+### My production Kubernetes clusters has `$x`.
+How do I install `$x` in k8s-harness?

+This is not supported yet, but is on the roadmap!